 People can succumb to destructive behaviour like drug or alcohol addiction.
 An app and community like if me could potentially help them.
 These people could find support from their loved ones and bringing more positive change in their lives.

 Why did you want to participate in translating if-me.org?

 I participated for two reasons: to improve my coding skills and help provide access to an app that helps to solve real-world problems.

-It’s important to be able to discuss your issues in a safe and private space without fear of judgement.
+It’s important to be able to discuss your issues in a safe and private space without fear of judgment.
 I want to help give people the power to be their authentic selves, build confidence, and help others going through mental health issues or in need of a helping hand!

 Were there any interesting challenges you came across while translating?

-In general, finding the adequate words and expressions to convey that if me is a safe and private space where you can be yourself is challenging.
+In general, finding adequate words and expressions to convey that if me is a safe and private space where you can be yourself is challenging.